 There are 39 unique theme settings that can be independently applied to each theme.
 Theme settings are applied using the Settings page in the Blog administrative site.
 I will briefly go over each new setting here.
 It it safe to play around with these settings.
 If you make a mistake, you can always reset the default settings for the particular theme by clicking on the 'reset themes' button at the bottom of the settings administrative page.

 - Parent Site Name and Link: The parent site name and parent site link form elements controls the behavior of the menu found at the top of the header.
 It allows the user to add an option in the menu that links to their home site.

 - The 'Parent Site Name' will display the title of the site within the menu.
 On my site, the text is 'Gregory Alexander - Web Design'.
 The 'Parent Site Link' can be any link to another site.
 The link is triggered when a user clicks on the menu option.
 On this site, the link is www.gregoryalexander.com.

 - 'Default Font Size' will set the font size for the blog content.
 You can choose any value between 8 and 26 points.
 Note: the 'Default Font Size' will not change the size of the text in the header.
 I manually set the header text to be at 16 point in the menu on desktop devices, and 12 points for mobile devices.

 All of the settings below can be set by theme.
 Each theme operates independently, and can have its own unique settings.
-You can modify up to 14 unique themes.
+You can modify or create 14 different themes.

 - The 'Modify Default Themes' checkbox is used when the owner of the blog is ready to modify the default themes.
 Until this button is checked, the site will operate as it is intended here, with the default settings intact.